batricha/CTF-Writeups/RWTH4.0/OSINT/mEoW/README.md

 - I decoded the base64 string, which revealed a GitHub link.

 ### Step 4: Exploring the GitHub Repository
 - Following the link to GitHub, I visited the profile and checked the repositories.
-Inside one of the repositories, I found a file labeled **flag.txt**.
+Inside one of the repositories, I found a file labeled **flag**.
 - Opening the file revealed the hidden flag.

 ## Flag